-thanks to its remote location, the “honeymoon capital” of Vietnam is often overlooked by international travelers.
+Because of its remote location, the “honeymoon capital” of Vietnam is often overlooked by international travelers.
 Although it has changed greatly from the days when it was a French settlement, Dalat’s countryside charm and romantic atmosphere endure — Dalat is known for its abundant and colorful flowers, and December to February is the best time to see the city in bloom.
-Nature lovers will find themselves spoilt for choice with excellent hiking, picturesque lakes, and splendid waterfalls all within in easy reach.
+Nature lovers will find themselves spoilt for choice with excellent hiking, picturesque lakes, and splendid waterfalls all within easy reach.

 Founded in the early 20th century by Alexandre Yersin, Dalat was transformed from a hilltop settlement into a mountain retreat, complete with chalet-style villas.
 Emperor Bao Dai built three summer residences for himself in Dalat, and for many years the town was a favorite holiday destination for elite families from South Vietnam.